ixsluo/CrystalFlow/README.md

 ### Acknowledgments

 The main framework of this codebase is build upon [DiffCSP](https://github.com/txie-93/cdvae).
 For the datasets, Perov-5, Carbon-24 and MP-20 are from [CDVAE](https://github.com/txie-93/cdvae), and MPTS-52 is from [DiffCSP](https://github.com/txie-93/cdvae) (originaly from [codebase](https://github.com/sparks-baird/mp-time-split)).

-The MindSpore implementation can be found in XXX.

 ### Citation